We're having some problems out there on the phones.

 If you're being railroaded, you're innocent.

-And you can go before a jury and you can say I'm being railroaded here and I'm being singled out for whatever reason you want to try to advance as part of your defense.
+And you can go before a jury and you can say, I'm being railroaded here and I'm being singled out for whatever reason you want to try to advance as part of your defense.

-She was uh on the phone yesterday.
+Wendy from Lansing, Michigan, she was on the phone yesterday.

-We didn't have a chance to get to her before time expired, so she graciously allowed us to call her back.
+We didn't have a chance to get to her before time expired.

 We now have her phone number in our database.